nimblestart/mattwaler-tea/src/blog/rebuilding-website-tea-stack.md

 ### Eleventy Plugins

 - [Syntax Highlighting](https://github.com/11ty/eleventy-plugin-syntaxhighlight) to syntax highlight inline code with Prism **at build time**, not on the client
-- [RSS Feed](https://github.com/11ty/eleventy-plugin-rss) to generate the RSS feed automatically on build

 ## AlpineJS